 Sant Francesc beach in Blanes

-Cala de Sant Francesc, also known as Cala Bona, is fantastic beach set in a beautiful cove.
+Cala de Sant Francesc, also known as Cala Bona, is a fantastic beach set in a beautiful cove.

-Its setting, across the hill of St. Juan, at the foot of a well-to-do suburb — with expensive villas tightly packed over the surrounding hillside — explains why this is pretty much a locals beach.
+Its setting, across the hill of St. Juan, at the foot of a well-to-do suburb — with expensive villas tightly packed across the surrounding hillside — explains why this is pretty much a locals beach.

 During the week the 220 meters long beach tends to remain relatively uncrowded — except, perhaps, during the height of the summer season.